Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Experimental setup

 \subsection{Performance metrics}

-In order to asses the performance of each approach, 3 main metrics are considered : the adaptability index, the catastrophic avoidance index and the amount of access to the environments. \paragraph{The adaptability index} This metric is based on testing on a number of unseen environments $M_{i} \in \mathcal{M}$.
+In order to asses the performance of each approach, 3 main metrics are considered : the generalizability index, the catastrophic avoidance index and the amount of access to the environments. \paragraph{The generalizability index} This metric is based on testing on a number of unseen environments $M_{i} \in \mathcal{M}$.
 It expressed whether an approach can perform over a certain threshold $l$ or what average of total reward $\mathcal{R}$ is gathered by the approach.
-The adaptability index based on a threshold, noted as $\omega$, is indicated as a percentage representing the percentage of times the approach has performed over the threshold $l$ on all the new environments $M_{i} \in \mathcal{M}$ on which it was tested.
+The \emph{generalizability index based on a threshold}, noted as $\omega$, is indicated as a percentage representing the percentage of times the approach has performed over the threshold $l$ on all the new environments $M_{i} \in \mathcal{M}$ on which it was tested.
 It can be noted as:

-The adaptability index based on the average reward gathered, noted as $\zeta$, is indicated as a float value, showing the average of total rewards $\mathcal{R}$ gathered over all the new environments $M_{i} \in \mathcal{M}$ on which the approach was tested.
+The emph{generalizability index based on the average reward gathered}, noted as $\zeta$, is indicated as a float value, showing the average of total rewards $\mathcal{R}$ gathered over all the new environments $M_{i} \in \mathcal{M}$ on which the approach was tested.
 It is formalized as follows:

 \paragraph{The catastrophic forgetting avoidance index} This metric, noted $\xi$, is based on testing periodically during the initial training how each approach performs on the environment $M_{i} \in \mathcal{M}$ on which it has already been trained.
 It checks that the approach does not forget the knowledge already accumulated.
 The metric is indicated as a percentage representing the percentage of time the agent $e$ total reward $\mathcal{R}$ was over the threshold $l$ on previously learned environments.
 It can be noted as: